Kacprr/Hashing-Algorithm/README.md

-Hashing algorithm for univeristy project open .csproj in hashingalgo folder to open source code in prefered IDE.
+ensure you have dotnet 8 and required dependancies. open dir of .csproj in terminal use commands: dotnet build dotnet run

+enjoy